nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 </table>

 ## How to Represent "No Known Allergies" ##
 When there is a positive statement that the patient has "No Known Allergies" then no coded structure is sent and the section is sent with a text string within the narrative.
-When the text string is derived from coded data it must match the text of the code: for example 716186003 "No Known allergy"
+When the text string is derived from coded data it must match the text of the code: for example 716186003 "No known allergy"

 ##  Example Allergies and Adverse Reactions Sections ##